copernicus-mogley/zkav.club/README.md

 ## Zero-knowledge Audiovisual Club

-We help communities record, stream, and document—using open, decentralized tools.
-We teach, co-create, and run grassroots AV at meetups, camps, and we share skills, build networks, and keep knowledge accessible through lasting public archives.
+We help communities document, co-create, and run grassroots AV support at meetups, conferences, and camps — using open, decentralized technologies.
+Our mission is to share skills, build archives, and keep knowledge accessible through lasting public archives.

 ### Navigation